jtejido/basset-ir/README.markdown

 Transforming Documents
 -------------

-When indexing documents, different transformations can be done to minimize processing time, and also alleviate the issue of not giving proper weight to documents *'that actually matters'* to an intended query.
+Before indexing documents, different transformations can be done to pre-process each documents.

+From tokenization, to canonicalizing tokens, to filtering words that has little value, to removal of derivational affixes, to morphological analysis, etc. all with the purpose of simplifying succeeding process/es and, in the case of Basset, to alleviate the issue of not giving proper weights/ranks/scores to documents 'that actually matter' to an intended query.

+The following is not within Basset's scope, but pretty much any NLP tools can help.
+One such is php-nlp-tools:

+* Language-classifier based Tokenizers
+* Language-classifier based Normalizers
+* Filters (Stopword, Date, Email/Domain, Special characters, etc.)
+* Thesauri
+* Lemmatization
+* Stemming

 Normalizing documents ensures that each tokens are 'canonical' and equivalent to provide better expectation of the result.

+The same process/es done to documents is expected to be done on queries, as query is also a form of document in Basset.
+(We cannot search for 'and', if 'and' is filtered on all documents before indexing)

-The default in Basset, and mostly common, is by transforming all tokens to lowercase.
+Basset's default (English Class) is simply transforming all tokens to lowercase.

-Transformations had to be done BEFORE indexing.
+Stopwords list isn't provided and Stemmer is a plain Regex stemmer.

 ```
 use Basset\Normalizers\English;